 The project was kicked off with a fundraiser at Ciro's led by John Garfield and Bette Davis that netted $6,500.
 The entrance, which later featured a canvas canopy, had footprints and handprints of regular GIs in the cement similar to those of the stars in the forecourt at the Chinese.

 Architect: Unknown.
-Prior to its use as the Canteen, the building had been a nightclub called the Red Barn.
-That venture had closed in 1937.
+Prior to its use as the Canteen, the building had been a nightclub and cafe with many different names and operators.
 Hollywood art director Alfred Ybarra was responsible for transforming it into the Canteen with the help of various studios, their employees, and their unions.
+The use of the building was offered rent-free by owners Sarah A. Laughlin and the bronthers Frank and Walter Muller.

 Capacity: As the Canteen it was limited to 500.
 It's unknown what the seating capacity was later as a legit house.